deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 Note that the installation of Pipenv will therefore fail if the path is not set correctly to resolve `$HOME/.local/bin` ahead of `/usr/bin`.

-This leads to the following important caveat: Pipenv should not be installed until after the path os set to prepend the local path.
+This leads to the following important caveat: Pipenv should not be installed until after the path is set to prepend the local path.

 ### Use of pyenv-virtualenv